 Hays County reports two new COVID-19 fatalities

 The Hays County Health Department reports two new COVID-19 fatalities Aug.
-12, two men from San Marcos, one in their 70s and the other in their 80s.
-Neither were hospitalized at the time of their deaths.
-The total number of fatalities in the county is 37.
+19, a San Marcos woman in her 90s and a Kyle man in his 70s, both hospitalized at the time of death.
+The total number of fatalities in the county is 43.

-The county reported 17 new lab-confirmed cases of COVID-19 and 51 recoveries, bringing the total number of cases in the county to 5,083, active cases in the county to 2,700 and recoveries to 2,346.
+The county also reports 18 new lab-confirmed cases of COVID-19 and 61 recoveries, bringing the total number of cases in the county to 5,210, active cases in the county to 2,518 and recoveries to 2,649.

-According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 22,621 with 33 tests still pending.
-The total number of hospitalizations is 125 and total current hospitalizations is 18.
+According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 23,221 with 34 tests still pending.
+The total number of hospitalizations is 131 and total current hospitalizations is 18 after three individuals were hospitalized.

-“While lower numbers of new cases is a good thing, the pandemic isn’t over,” Schneider said.
-“Hays County residents can work together to slow the spread of the virus by washing hands, wearing masks and staying distanced from others.”
+According to a press release, information about new testing sites, including several permanently-operated by the county and its partners at Premiere ER and CommuniCare, as well as additional mobile testing by the Texas Division of Emergency Management, will be coming soon.

 The University Star will continue to provide COVID-19 updates as any additional information is released.